Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 |serviceName|Required|Your Load Balancer service ID|
 |routeId|Required|The route’s ID number|

-#### Attach a rule.
+#### Attach a rule

 With this call, you can attach a rule to a route.
-You can attach up to 5 rules per route on an OVH Load Balancer.
-This call returns the route created, if it is successful.
-You will need to re-deploy your OVH Load Balancer to apply the changes.
+You can attach up to 5 rules per route on an OVHcloud Load Balancer.
+This call returns the rule created, if it is successful.
+You will need to re-deploy your OVHcloud Load Balancer to apply the changes.

 > [!api]
 >